 - Create a social network of people who can understand what you’re going through, respect your feelings and emotions, know how to listen and help you to calm down and make you feel secure in a high-stress situations

-- If you suffer from a psychological crisis talk to somebody, you don’t need to and you should suffer in silence.
+- If you suffer from a psychological crisis talk to somebody, you don’t have to and you should not suffer in silence.
 Talking, sharing your thoughts and experiences can be not only extremely helpful but even cathartic

 6. Create a healthy daily & night routine

 - Healthy daily & night routine is necessary for the mental & physical wellbeing

 - Don’t forget that we are creatures of habit and through the healthy routine, we can achieve our goals to find life purpose

 - Healthy routine keeps you grounded, motivated, productive and focused on your micro & macro goals.
 It also provides familiarity in your life, increases efficiency, helps you to break bad habits and build the good ones, provides a better sleep and builds better mental & physical health!